gjn/mf-chsdi/chsdi/public/doc/source/api/meteoswiss.rst

 Meteo Schweiz
 -------------

-This example demonstrate how easy adding a KML file to the map, including styling,  and displaying additional informations in a popup window is.
+This example demonstrates how easy adding a KML file to the map, including styling, and displaying additional informations in a popup window is.

 .. raw:: html